otaviosoares/django-cart/README.md

 ## Usage

-A basic usage of django-cart could be (example):
+A basic usage of yet-another-django-cart could be (example):

 ```python
 # views.py